agoda-com/standards-c-sharp/docs/web-solution.md

 ### View models / DTOs

-- Should be dumb and free of business logic, but if trivial may contain:
+- Should be dumb and free of business logic, but may contain:
-    - Purely presentational logic (eg. formatting).
-Refactor into a presentational helper as necessary.
+    - Trivial presentational logic (eg. formatting).
+Refactor into a presentational helper when necessary.
-    - Mapping logic, eg `MyViewModel.From(MyModel model)`.
-Refactor into a separate model builder as necessary.
+    - Trivial mapping logic, eg `MyViewModel.From(MyModel model)`.
+Refactor into a separate model builder when necessary.

 ### Views